ROMANTIC LITERATURE: 1789-1830 - 2022/3

 Weeks 3-6 will map the emergence of the ‘high’ Romanticism associated with figures such as William Blake, William Wordsworth and Samuel Taylor Coleridge, introducing students to key concepts like imagination, nature and the sublime.

 Weeks 6-11 (or 6-10 if running in Semester 1) then introduce students to a range of writers who in various ways contest or fail to conform to the High Romantic paradigm.
 These will include women writers like Charlotte Smith and Anna Letitia Barbauld, lower-class writers like Robert Burns and John Clare, and ‘second-generation’ figures such as Shelley, Keats and Byron who saw themselves as oppositional to earlier figures such as Wordsworth.

 The assessment strategy is designed to provide students with the opportunity to demonstrate achievement of the module learning outcomes.

 Seminar discussion with ongoing tutor feedback is designed mainly to assess transferable skills in communicating ideas orally and in working individually and in a group.
 It also assesses subject knowledge in Romantic-period writers and historical context and in theoretical/critical methodologies, and cognitive/analytical skills in analysing literary form in close relation to historical/cultural context.

-Both the essay and the exam assess subject knowledge in Romantic-period writers and historical context and in theoretical/critical methodologies; cognitive/analytical skills in analysing literary form in close relation to historical/cultural context; transferable skills in communicating ideas in written form, and in planning and implementing timetables for essay deadlines and exam revision.
+Both the formative essay and the exam assess subject knowledge in Romantic-period writers and historical context and in theoretical/critical methodologies; cognitive/analytical skills in analysing literary form in close relation to historical/cultural context; transferable skills in communicating ideas in written form, and in planning and implementing timetables for essay deadlines and exam revision.